phanhoaithuabc/instagram-fake-microservices-EKS-project/README.md

 git rm --cached set_env.sh
 echo *set_env.sh >> .gitignore
 ```
+### Tips
+1. It's useful to "lint" your code so that changes in the codebase adhere to a coding standard:
+    ```bash
+    npx eslint --ext .js,.ts src/
+    # To have your code fixed automatically, run
+    npx eslint --ext .js,.ts src/ --fix
+    ```
+2. Over time, our code will become outdated and inevitably run into security vulnerabilities.
+To address them, you can run:
+    ```bash
+    npm audit fix
+    ```
+3. `set_env.sh` is really for your backend application.
+Frontend applications have a different notion of how to store configurations.
+Configurations for the application endpoints can be configured inside of the `environments/environment.*ts` files.
+4. In `set_env.sh`, environment variables are set with `export $VAR=value`.
+Setting it this way is not permanent; every time you open a new terminal, you will have to run `set_env.sh` to reconfigure your environment variables.
+To set the environment variables permanently, save all the variables above in your `~/.bashrc` or `~/.profile` or `~/.zshrc` file and use:
+    ```bash
+    source ~/.profile
+    ```

 ## 1. Database
 Create a PostgreSQL database either locally or on AWS RDS.